rachele182/neural_networks/Four_Classes_classification/contents.md

      2. pre-trained *VGG16*;
      3. *InceptrionV3*

-All the files are written in python language as part of Jupiter Collab notebook.
+All the files are written in python language as part of Jupiter Collab notebook (please remember that the code is copyrighted by Universita´di Pisa).
 In each cell you can visualize the obtained result.
 Please seutp workspace and collab notebook to run locally the codes.